Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Conceptual Foundations: Agents, Concepts, and Interpretive Geometry

 \subsection{Interpretation as Transformative Mapping}

 Understanding between agents is not assumed to be direct.
-Instead, when agent $A$ expresses a belief to agent $B$, the belief undergoes an interpretive transformation
+Instead, when agent $A$ expresses a concept to agent $B$, the concept undergoes an interpretive transformation

 which projects $A$'s representational structure into $B$'s cognitive geometry.
-The map may distort or omit components of the belief.
-Beliefs that fall into the null space of $T_{A \rightarrow B}$ become unintelligible to $B$, providing a structural account of misunderstanding, interpretive opacity, or motivational loss.
+The map may distort or omit components of the concept.
+Concepts that fall into the null space of $T_{A \rightarrow B}$ become unintelligible to $B$, providing a structural account of misunderstanding, interpretive opacity, or motivational loss.

-This idea resonates with Dennett’s intentional stance \cite{dennett1987intentional}: interpretation is always mediated by an agent’s internal architecture, not merely by shared propositional content.
+This formalization connects to Dennett's intentional stance \cite{dennett1987intentional} in a precise way.
+On Dennett's account, interpreting an agent means attributing beliefs and desires that make the agent's behavior predictable and rational.
+In Cognitive Geometry, this attribution corresponds to selecting an interpretation map $T_{A \to B}$ that renders $A$'s abstract beings coherent within $B$'s value space.
+Forward and backward consistency conditions (formalized in Appendix~\ref{apx:InMap}) capture what it means for such an attribution to be stable: $B$'s interpretation of $A$'s concept must be approximately recoverable by $A$, and vice versa.
+When no such map preserves the concept's structure, the intentional stance breaks down—not because the agent is irrational, but because the interpretive geometry is incompatible.
+The intentional stance is thus rendered algebraically: understanding is a function of mutual interpretability across cognitive geometries.